misfist/simple-share-buttons-adder/readme.txt

 4. An example of the buttons shown below page content using the "Ribbon" theme.

 == Changelog ==

+= 7.5.0 =
+* Add: Filters to change text rendered for social networks
+* Fix: Replace URL with https

 = 7.4.18 =
 * Fix: Mobile disable option for Share Bar.